 Website SATHAPANA Limited Myanmar

-The loan officer shall perform and take the following duties and responsibilities:
+The savings officer shall perform and take the following duties and responsibilities:

 - Implements the sales and marketing strategies laid down by supervisors and the company;